Volumes

 See the fibre channel example for more details.

-gcePersistentDisk (removed)
+gcePersistentDisk (deprecated)

 The gcePersistentDisk in-tree storage driver was deprecated in the Kubernetes v1.17 release and then removed entirely in the v1.28 release.